 There’s a running joke in my family that no one wants me to hold their baby (pre-COVID, of course).
-It’s pure coincidence and poor timing but I want to break that “curse!”
+It’s purely coincidence and poor timing but I want to break that “curse!”

 Meet a llama or alpaca

 I adore llamas and alpacas alike.
-But I’ve never had the chance to meet one!
+But I’ve never had the chance to meet either!

 quadruple my income